AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/configure-asset-processing.md

 1. Search for and select the *com.adobe.fmdita.config.ConfigManager* bundle.

-1. Configure the setting **Enable Guides asset processing scheduled job**.
+1. Configure the setting `Enable Guides asset processing scheduled job` as per your requirement.
 By default, the setting is enabled.

 1. Select **Save**.